Match Made in Heaven: Livestock + Crops

 About the Project

-• The centerpiece of the project is a collaboratively written survey of crop and livestock farmers across the Upper Midwest to identify their interests, successes, and challenges around integration of crops and livestock.
-The results of the survey will be shared to help guide development of resources to benefit all.
+• Developed and deployed a survey of crop and livestock farmers across the Upper Midwest to identify their interests, successes, and challenges around integration of crops and livestock.

-• A smaller team is conducting in-depth case studies of 6 Upper Midwest farms that have successfully integrated crops/livestock in their operation.
-These studies will be shared as a guide that other farms can use, and a field day will be hosted at each farm.
+• Conducted in-depth case studies of 6 Upper Midwest farms that have successfully integrated crops/livestock in their operation.

-• Creation of a curated central resource library with shared tools for both educators and farmers (such as the Midwest Grazing Exchange tool).
+• Collected a crop and livestock integration resource library with tools and information for educators and farmers

 Case Studies